 - possible synergies and mutual enrichment among the INTERREG IVC projects dealing with similar issues

 - projects links to related initiatives in other EU programmes

 - specific topic related recommendations to the projects

 How is it implemented?

 12 topics that are tackled by a sufficient number of projects are open to Capitalisation.
 The core actor is a specialised expert per topic that analyses the projects’ features and results and identifies their added value in their specific thematic field.
-The exercise is coordinated at the JTS level by the Capitalisation Officer with the support of the Project Officers and Information Points.
+The exercise is coordinated at the JTS level by the Capitalisation Officer with the support of the Project Officers and during the first year also by the Information Points.
 The project partners contribute by providing all relevant information on thematic issues and participating in thematic workshops.
-The capitalisation initiative is followed by stakeholder groups per topic that gather interested parties (Member States, national & EU experts etc) who can contribute in the discussions.
+The capitalisation initiative is followed by stakeholder groups per topic that gather interested parties (Member States, national & EU experts etc) who can contribute to the discussions.

 28 thematic experts were contracted to carry out the Capitalisation exercise and their profiles are presented in the “Network of capitalisation experts” booklet.